Acteus/Project-ISO/frontend-docs.md

-# Frontend Documentation - Student Survey System
+# Frontend Documentation - ISO 21001 Student Survey System

 ## Overview

-This document provides comprehensive guidance for frontend developers working on the Student Survey System.
-The system is built using Laravel's asset compilation system with modern frontend tools for optimal development experience.
+This document provides guidance for the frontend aspects of the ISO 21001 Student Survey System, a Laravel-based backend application with minimal frontend components.
+The system focuses on survey management, AI compliance analysis, data visualization, and exports, primarily served through backend-rendered Blade views.

 ## Architecture Overview

-The frontend is integrated within the Laravel backend repository and uses Laravel's asset compilation system.
-The current setup is minimal and serves as a foundation for building the complete frontend application.
+The application is primarily backend-driven with basic frontend assets compiled via Vite.
+There are no complex JavaScript frameworks or single-page application features; the UI consists of simple Blade templates for admin dashboards and forms.

 ### Technology Stack

-- **Build Tool**: Vite (fast, modern bundler)
+- **Build Tool**: Vite (for asset compilation)
-- **CSS Framework**: TailwindCSS v4 (utility-first CSS framework)
-- **JavaScript**: ES6+ modules
+- **CSS**: Basic TailwindCSS setup (minimal usage)
-- **HTTP Client**: Axios (for API communication)
+- **JavaScript**: Vanilla JS with Axios for API calls (if needed)
+- **Templates**: Laravel Blade for server-rendered views
-- **Backend Integration**: Laravel Sanctum (token-based authentication)
+- **Backend Integration**: Laravel Sanctum for API authentication

 ### Current State

-The frontend is currently in its initial setup phase with:
+The frontend assets are minimal:
-- Basic Vite configuration
+- Vite configuration for building CSS/JS
-- TailwindCSS integration
+- Basic TailwindCSS imports (not heavily used)
-- Axios setup for API calls
+- Axios configured for potential API interactions
-- Minimal JavaScript structure
+- No complex components or routing

 ## Project Structure

 ```
 resources/
 ├── js/
-│   ├── app.js          # Main JavaScript entry point
+│   ├── app.js          # Main entry point (imports bootstrap)
-│   └── bootstrap.js    # Axios configuration and global setup
+│   ├── bootstrap.js    # Axios setup
+│   └── app.js          # Basic JS (no advanced features)
 └── css/
-    └── app.css         # Main CSS entry point with TailwindCSS
+    └── app.css         # TailwindCSS imports and basic styles
 ```

 ### Key Files